Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

-Under the InSIDE assumption, the intercept term in the MR-Egger analysis can be interpreted as the average pleiotropic effect of the candidate instruments included in the analysis.
-The intercept term is zero when there is balanced pleiotropy (that is, the weighted average pleiotropic effect $\bar{\alpha}_w = \dfrac{\sum_j \alpha_j \se(\hat{\beta}_{Yj})^{-2}}{\sum_j \se(\hat{\beta}_{Yj})^{-2}}$ is zero) and the InSIDE assumption is satisfied.
-In this case, the MR-Egger and IVW estimates will coincide, and the IVW estimate will also be consistent; these two conditions imply that the bias term for the IVW estimate $\sum_j \alpha_{j} \beta_{Xj} \se(\hat{\beta}_{Yj})^{-2}$ is zero.

 If the intercept term in the MR-Egger analysis differs from zero, then either the InSIDE assumption is violated, or the average pleiotropic effect differs from zero (referred to as directional pleiotropy).
-In either case, the instrumental variable assumptions are violated for at least one of the candidate instruments.
+In either case, the instrumental variable assumptions are violated for at least one of the candidate instruments, and the IVW estimate will not be consistent.
 However, provided that the InSIDE assumption holds, the MR-Egger estimate will still be consistent for the causal effect even in the case of directional pleiotropy.
-The statistical test of whether the intercept term in MR-Egger differs from zero -- an assessment of evidence for either directional pleiotropy or violation of the InSIDE assumption -- is referred to as the MR-Egger intercept test.
+The statistical test of whether the intercept term in MR-Egger differs from zero is referred to as the MR-Egger intercept test.